Romania: Military personnel killed in aircraft crashes | DW | 03.03.2022

 Meanwhile, France is also sending more than 500 soldiers to the eastern flank this week.

-It comes after six Eurofighter Typhoon aircraft from Germany's air force and four similar planes Italy were dispatched.
+It comes after Germany's air force dispatched six Eurofighter Typhoon aircraft, and Italy sent four similar planes.

 ft/nm (AFP, Reuters)